 Resources for educators

-Australian research data used in active outreach programs designed to encourage community contribution to, and use and reuse of, research data include:
+Outreach programs designed to encourage student and community contribution to, and use and reuse of, research data include:

 - Pulse@Parkes (CSIRO): students can control the Parkes Radio Telescope and do real science in real time to make real differences!

 - Census at School (Australian Bureau of Statistics): Resources for school students from Kindergarten to Senior

 - Atlas of Living Australia (ALA): sharing biodiversity knowledge about Australia's species

 - RedMap: spot, log and map marine species that are uncommon in Australia, or along particular parts of our coast

 - School of Ants: Admit it; you have a great ant story just waiting to be told, don't you?

 - Fungimap: so little is known about Australian fungi you could even be helping to document and describe a species that is new to science!

 - GovHack: innovate, collaborate and apply your creative skills to open government data in an annual open data competition.
 For 'web and application developers, open data & visualisation gurus, user experience folk, graphic artists, data journos, augmented reality-ists, mobile maesters, and open government enthusiasts' both Australian and, more recently, New Zealanders.